galenddavis/High-Altitude-Agriculture/README.md

 ### Challenges

-* I fully anticipate challenges with Canvas as it's a new technology that I have not used before.
+* Understanding how to draw on a canvas and use requestAnimationFrame in order to get a looping animation..
-* Handling constant user input and character movement isn't something that I've ever done before, so I'm anticipating having to spend some time researching that as well.
+* Handling constant user input and character movement.
-* I am not fully sure of how the styling works for something inside a canvas so I'm looking forward to that as well.
+* Developing and creating a github pages deployment.

 # Wireframes